Calculus Creative Content EIS Fund

 - Launched in association with the BFI

-- Minimum portfolio size of six companies with investments deployed within 15 months (not guaranteed)
+- Minimum portfolio size of five companies with investments deployed within 15 months (not guaranteed)

 - Evergreen fund with quarterly closes in October, January, April, and June